 Options #5: Navy SEAL Officer Programs: Officer Candidate School - OCS

 Step 4: Navy SEAL Training (BUD/S) PTRR and INDOC/BUD/S Orientation

 Step 5: Phase 1,2,3 at BUD/S

-Congratulations - you have finished BUD/S but your SEAL training is not over - just the Basics is over.
+Congratulations.
+You have finished BUD/S, but your SEAL training is not over.
+Just the basics is over.

 Check out these videos and get a glimpse inside SEAL BUD/s training in San Diego.

-Now after BUD/S and SQT, you get to go to the SEAL Team that selected you and become a "new guy" and prove yourself all over again to the veteran SEALs you will be joining on combat deployments.
-You will continue to learn something new each day of your career so stay in "receive mode" and listen to those who have been there and done that.
+Now after BUD/S and SQT, you get to go to the SEAL team that selected you and become a "new guy" and prove yourself all over again to the veteran SEALs you will be joining on combat deployments.
+You will continue to learn something new each day of your career, so stay in "receive mode" and listen to those who have been there and done that.

-Interested in Learning More About Military Life?
+Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates and resources delivered directly to your inbox.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.